zytedata/openvscode-server/development.md

 ### Bundling

 Run `yarn gulp vscode-reh-web-linux-x64-min` to create production-ready distributable from sources.
 After the build is finished, you will be able to find the `vscode-reh-web-linux-x64` folder next to the repository folder (one level up from where you executed the command).
-In this folder you will find `server.sh`: your entrypoint to the OpenVSCode server.
+In this folder, under `bin/` you will find a `openvscode-server` script: your entrypoint to the OpenVSCode server.

 #### Different platforms and CPU architectures